KladeRe/Full-stack-open/part3/backend/README.md

-I couldn't get fly.io to work for some reason.
-The app works on my local machine but doesn't work on fly.io
+I couldn't get Heroku to work for some reason.
+The app works on my local machine but doesn't work on Heroku